ValoisKhanh/CS163-Final-Project---Search-Engine/README.md

 - Support all required queries, can combine them except for synonym queries
 - Shine the keywords
 - History
-- Document about the algorithm and implemetation of the engine
+- Document about the algorithm and implementation of the engine